The education Vs career dilemma

 The answer is a resounding YES!

-The difference is simple, it is the difference between being a pro-active person, and a re-active one.
+The difference is simple, and it's the difference between being a pro-active person and a reactive one.

 Be a perpetual student, AND a serial career winner, with online education

-If you were to decide right now, that you will be a permanent student, for the rest of your life, it is almost certain that this decision will be just as life changing as losing 100 pounds, or going from being sedientary to being fit.
+Imagine if you were to decide right now, that you'll be a permanent student, for the rest of your life.
+It's almost sure that this decision will be just as life-changing as losing 100 pounds or going from being sedentary to being fit.

-Unlike previous generations that had to choose between work or education, you have many choices.
-Rather than compromising with having to travel to ‘evening classes’ for a limited number of skills, you can study anywhere, anytime and anyway you like.
+Unlike previous generations that had to choose between work or education, you've many choices.
+Rather than compromising by having to travel to 'evening classes' for a limited number of skills, you can study anywhere, anytime and anyway you like.

 There are online courses about everything imaginable.
-If the skills have a commercial or personal benefit, there will be some very good ones available.
-Most are modular and can be studied at your own pace, motivation and progress speed.
+If the skills have a commercial or personal benefit, there'll be some great ones available.
+Most are modular and can get studied at your own pace, motivation and progress speed.

 Want to study while working out on the cross trainer?
 While soaking in a hot tub?
 You can do both.
 Sat in traffic?
 No problem.

-If you are wondering where you can find some of these online educational course providers, here are a few that we can recommend:
+If you're wondering where you can find some of these online educational course providers, here are a few that we can recommend: